LakshyaSharma207/House-Price-Prediction/README.md

 # House-Price-Prediction

-This repo contains files related to Machine Learning Academic Project I did in Semester V
+This repo contains files related to Machine Learning Academic Project I did with my team in Semester V
-# It's incomplete for now due to large file restrictions, will keep updating it till the end of semester.